 La Linea has built an impressive international reputation as one of the world’s most eclectic celebrations of Latin music, bringing a host of top-notch Latin artists to London every April.
-This year the festival runs from April 21 to 30 there’s a typically high-quality bill featuring everything from Mexican electronics to Brazilian hip hop.
-Just one warning: this music is hot.
+This year the festival runs from April 17 to 28 and there’s a typically high-quality bill featuring everything from Portuguese fado to Brazilian hip hop.
+Warning: this music is hot.

 Who’s playing La Linea 2016?